OctopusDeploy/blog/blog/2023-03/deprecating-azure-vm-extension/index.md

   - Azure
 ---

 The [Azure VM extension for Tentacle](https://github.com/OctopusDeploy/AzureVMExtension) was deprecated in 2021 but never removed from the marketplace.
-It's no longer fully compatible with newer versions of Tentacle, so we're removing it in late March 2023.
+It's no longer fully compatible with newer versions of Tentacle, so we plan to remove it in late March 2023.

 In this post, I walk you through alternatives if your workflow is impacted.